 Mental health conditions are not uncommon.
 In fact, did you know that one in five Americans have a diagnosis of a mental health condition?
 In the case of Bipolar Disorder, 60 million worldwide are affected by the diagnosis according to the World Health Organization.
 The good news is that help is now more available than ever to identify and diagnose Bipolar Disorder.
-However, as someone who used to suffer with this condition, there are some things that doctors might not always tell you.
+However, as someone who used to suffer from this condition, there are some things that doctors might not always tell you.

 Diagnosis Can Be Complicated

 If you have received a diagnosis or believe you might have Bipolar Disorder, formerly called manic depression, you probably know that getting a diagnosis is not a straightforward process.
 There is no blood test, for example, that definitively tells you that you have the illness.
-Mental health professionals use the DSM-V (Diagnostic and Statistical Manual) and take a survey of your symptoms and ask you how it impacts your life and relationships and use that checklist to determine which type of Bipolar you may have.
-The Depression and Bipolar Support Alliance reports that 7 out of 10 people are misdiagnosed at least once and that the average length of time from first experiencing symptoms and diagnosis is a decade.
+Mental health professionals use the DSM-V (Diagnostic and Statistical Manual) and take a survey of your symptoms and ask you how it impacts your life and relationships and uses that checklist to determine which type of Bipolar you may have.
+The Depression and Bipolar Support Alliance report that 7 out of 10 people are misdiagnosed at least once and that the average length of time from first experiencing symptoms and diagnosis is a decade.
 Every person is unique and your illness may not look exactly like it does for someone else.
 It can also change over time, becoming more or less severe.

 Expectations Don’t Always Meet Reality

-No matter how much you surf the Internet to learn more about Bipolar Disorder, the most common definitions you’ll find is that the disorder is characterized by alternating periods of energetic euphoria with boundless energy followed by episodes of debilitating depression and lethargy.
-In real life, these episodes might not always present like a textbook.
+No matter how much you surf the Internet to learn more about Bipolar Disorder, the most common definition you’ll find is that the disorder is characterized by alternating periods of energetic euphoria with boundless energy followed by episodes of debilitating depression and lethargy.
+In real life, these episodes might not always present as a textbook.
 They could be mixed episodes, which means they could occur all at once, feeling wired and depressed at the same time.
 Other types are not as severe or have periods of remission of symptoms.
 If you think of Bipolar moods like a rollercoaster track, some hills might be very steep and others less so.
 The defining aspect is how the mood episodes alternate and disrupt your life.

 Medication Regimens Are Trial and Error

 Treatment often begins with a regimen of medication.
 Your psychiatrist might not tell you that they are using trial and error to see which combination of medications will work best for you.
-While you wait for the medication to build up in your system, you`re told to “be patient” and give the drugs time to take effect.
+While you wait for the medication to build up in your system, you’re told to “be patient” and give the drugs time to take effect.
 However, the dosage may need to be changed, another drug may be needed, or the side effects may be too severe to live with.
-So if it doesn`t work, you have to switch medications and start the process again.
+So if it doesn’t work, you have to switch medications and start the process again.
 The side effects of these drugs can be extreme, from muscle spasms, fatigue, weight gain, stomach issues, and in many cases, a worsening of the mood swings themselves.